CarloLucibello/GraphNeuralNetworks.jl/docs/pluto_output/temporal_graph_classification_pluto.md

 <!--
     # This information is used for caching.
     [PlutoStaticHTML.State]
-    input_sha = "411661b8fb1a015632f9502cfb6cc4c62cb05f97512ef1815db2462d98662fb0"
+    input_sha = "d90c787ba47953887e638f9c1a1d0446ad07c5f4b8a640ef5b0c846f0ead6598"
     julia_version = "1.9.1"
 -->

-<div class="markdown"><p>In this tutorial, we will learn how to extend the graph classification task to the case of temporal graphs, i.e., graphs whose topology and features are time-varying.</p><p>We will design and train a simple temporal graph neural network architecture to classify subjects' gender (female or male) using the temporal graphs extracted from their brain fMRI scan signals.</p></div>
+<div class="markdown"><p>In this tutorial, we will learn how to extend the graph classification task to the case of temporal graphs, i.e., graphs whose topology and features are time-varying.</p><p>We will design and train a simple temporal graph neural network architecture to classify subjects' gender (female or male) using the temporal graphs extracted from their brain fMRI scan signals.
+Given the large amount of data, we will implement the training so that it can also run on the GPU.</p></div>

 ```